Hey sweet friends,

 1. Remember you are a unique person.

 We all have different needs.
-With that in mind, make changes that work for you, not for the stranger you see on Instagram or your best friend who tried a diet and lost 30 pounds.
-It's so easy to see all this conflicting information and get so confused.
+With that in mind, make changes that work for you, not for the stranger you see on Instagram or your best friend who tried a diet and can't stop talking about it.
+It's so easy to see conflicting information and get so confused.
 What it comes down to is different things work for different people.
 Don't think it's a black and white picture.

 2. Start so small it seem silly.